RizaHKhan/aws-associate-architect/IAM-policies.md

 Explicit Deny -> Explicit Allow -> Default Deny (implicit)

-Two types of policies:  Inline Policies
+Two types of policies:Inline Policies
 Creating a policy and applying it to specific account(s).
 Unique to each identity, therefore not scalable.

 Managed Policy